By Virginia Rand

 It looked like the sky was overcast.
 A grimy, grey smear of cloud over Venice Beach.
 From what I could tell.
 I hadn't been outside for a while.
 The only way out of the converted garage was through the patio where the landlords kept their shitty dogs.
 I don't mean 'shitty' in the colloquial sense.
 The yappy little things shit everywhere.
 Fucking.
 Everywhere.
 When I said anything to the family in the main house, they always complained back to me, insisting they picked up after them enough.
 It wasn't enough.
 Overfed and starved for attention, I felt pretty sorry for the nasty creatures.
 That didn't counter my disdain, though.
 Rico the fat chihuahua and Papi the dirty mop - they were the only living creatures I could hear aside from the shuffling crackheads in the back alley.
 The wall where the garage door had been was covered over on the inside with thin plaster.
 If you went to the alley out back the garage door itself was still there.
 I don't know if you could have still opened it, all you would have seen was the plaster that lay between my mattress on the floor and the crackhead's alley.

-When Esther called I was happy to hear another voice.
+I was sitting around feeling sorry for myself when Catie called, and I was happy to hear another voice.
 She was getting off work.
 She had a job.
 She wanted to talk about 'him'.
 She had a boyfriend too.
+Our cheerful flow of conversation soon hit some bends.
 At some point her voice started breaking.
-They had been together maybe about 6 months at that point and it looked like it may have been getting serious.
-Relationships, from one who has always managed to live on the fringes of them, seem to all scrape us through gravel patches.
+They had been together about 6 months at that point and it looked like it may have been getting serious.
+Relationships, from one who has always managed to live on the fringes of them, seem to scrape us all through gravel patches at some point.
 She was going through one with him.
 She was calling for emotional support.

 "It's just that we have only been having sex about once or twice a week."
 Her voice was quiet, vulnerable and filled with hurt.
 It was legitimate, I could hear the fear through the cell carrier.
 I wanted to be there to support her.
 The good part of me did.
 It was the other side of me that ended up retorting.

-I was sweating and shell shocked by my overreaction.
+I lay down, sweating and shellshocked by my overreaction.
 She had flatly said 'okay' to me and we hung up.
-I lay, defeated, on the floor.
-Clearly, I had some shit I needed to address.
-I rolled over onto my stomach and looked about.
+I rolled over onto my stomach, muffling my ears against the barking outside.
+Breathe.
 Despite the crushing weight of the empty room surrounding me where I slept, at least I had somewhere.
-I drank some water and took a few deep breaths.
+I drank water, took a few deep breaths.
 This can't be forever.
 It can't be.
 I picked up the phone.
-I called Esther back to apologize.
+I called Catie back to apologize.